|Major Groups > Crust Fungi > Thelephora cuticularis|

 Under the microscope, Thelephora cuticularis stands out like a sore thumb.
 It is one of only a few Thelephora species that lacks clamp connections—and its subhymenium turns dramatically greenish blue to blue in KOH.
 Like many other species in the genus it features odd, sparsely spiny spores and exceptionally long basidia.

-Ecology: Ecological role uncertain; most species of Thelephora are assumed to be mycorrhizal, but Thelephora cuticularis grows from wood and woody debris; scattered to gregarious or in shelving groups; associated with oaks and other hardwoods, often appearing on mossy bark; widely distributed in North America east of the Great Plains, and documented in Arizona.
+Ecology: Ecological role uncertain; most species of Thelephora are assumed to be mycorrhizal, but Thelephora cuticularis grows from wood and woody debris and may therefore be saprobic; scattered to gregarious or in shelving groups; associated with oaks and other hardwoods, often appearing on mossy bark; widely distributed in North America east of the Great Plains, and documented in Arizona.
 The illustrated and described collection is from Wisconsin.

 Fruiting Body: A cap-like structure attached laterally to the substrate without a true stem—or sometimes merely effused-reflexed (a folded-over, cap-like edge above a fertile surface that lies flush with the substrate).

 Cap: 1–3 cm across; 1–2 cm deep; irregularly fan-shaped to semicircular; becoming radially wrinkled; dry; bald or fibrillose; dark brown to nearly black overall, with a soft, white margin.

 Undersurface: Smooth; dark brown to blackish, with a hint of purple.

 Flesh: Tough; 2–3 mm thick; brown to black.